 Approximate College Costs And Fees

-According to the Federal Student Aid 2020 Annual Report, the U.S. Department of Education gave more than $115 billion in federal grants, loans, and work-study positions.
+However, Based on the Federal Student Aid 2022-23, the U.S. Department of Education provided about $111.6 billion in federal grants, loans, and work-study funds.

-This is important since, according to Sallie Mae (2021), 25% of students pay for college through funds given by scholarships and grants.
+This is important since, according to Sallie Mae, 73% of students pay for college through funds given by scholarships and grants.

 Check out this chart to see how students usually pay for their college fees.

-You can start submitting your applications for the next academic year beginning every October 1st.
+You can start submitting your applications for the next academic year: